 You proof your marriage by submitting a Marriage Certificate or a certified copy of this document.
 In some countries couples first need to obtain a Marriage License to be able to marry.
 This license can NOT be used as substitute for the certificate.

-If you immigrate as a couple or a family, bring for each spouse a copy of the Marriage Certificate or of the certified copy of this document.
-Do not ‘share’ documents.
+If you immigrate as a couple or a family, bring for each spouse the Marriage Certificate or a certified copy of this document.

 If you are unable to obtain a Civil Document check the web pages of the Embassy or Consulate for information regarding possible substitutes.
 Otherwise contact the KCC.